San (letter): Sigma and san

-The name of "San" lived on as an alternative (dialectal or archaic) name for "Sigma" even at a time when the letter itself had everywhere been replaced with standard Sigma.
-Thus, Herodotus in the late 5th century reports that the same letter was called "San" by the Dorians but "Sigma" by the Ionians.
-Athenaeus in his Deipnosophistae (c.200 AD) quotes an epigram which contained the spelled-out name of the philosopher Thrasymachus, still using "San" as the name for Sigma:
+The name "san" lived on as an dialectal or archaic name for sigma, even after the letter itself had been fully replaced by it.
+As such, Herodotus, in the late 5th century, reports that the same letter was called "san" by the Dorians, but "sigma" by the Ionians.
+Athenaeus in his Deipnosophistae (c.200 AD) quotes an epigram which contained the spelled-out name of the philosopher Thrasymachus, still using san as the name for sigma: